typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - **`--excludeGroups`**<br>
   By default members are grouped by kind (eg Classes, Functions etc).
 This option excludes such groupings so all members are rendered and sorted at the same level.
 Defaults to `false`.

-Please see [File output and content organization options](./docs/file-output-options.md) for further documentation.

 ### UI options

 - **`--hidePageHeader`**<br>